 The Council on Advocacy represents the interests of dental students on legislative and regulatory issues that impact the dental profession.
 The council launches grassroots initiatives in support of dental students and the profession and works to establish a legacy of action-oriented advocacy on behalf of our members' patients and the practice of dentistry.

-Recent accomplishments of this council:
+Past accomplishments of this council:

 - Responded to Stafford Loan legislation in 2013 by sending an action

 alert asking members to write their congressperson urging them to

 support the bill.
 This generated nearly 900 letters to Congress from